TimeZlicer/dsp/README.md

 	`s` is seconds (the default), `m` is milliseconds, and `S` is samples.
 * `resample [bandwidth] fs[k]`
 	Sinc resampler.
 Ignores the channel selector.
+* `pae`
+	Primary-ambient extraction using modified PCA.
+Work in progress.
 * `fir [~/]impulse_path`
 	Non-partitioned 64-bit FFT convolution.
 Latency is equal to the length of the impulse.